Danielkingston/isogram.py/README.md

 isogram: [your isogram here]
 ```

-Isogram's have no repeating characters and are either 5, 6, or 7 characters.
+Isogram's have no repeating characters and are 5, 6, or 7 characters long.